Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Discussion

 \textbf{Limitations:} Our experiments were conducted on relatively small-scale datasets and models, and further investigations are needed to understand the generalizability of our findings to larger-scale settings.
 For Adam, we did not explore the dependence on hyperparameters $\beta_1$, $\beta_2$, $\epsilon$.

-\begin{ack} We thank Tianyu He, Darshil Doshi, Andrey Gromov, Dan Roberts, Jeremy Cohen, and Jonas Geiping for discussions and comments on the draft.
+\begin{ack} We thank Tianyu He, Darshil Doshi, Andrey Gromov, Dan Roberts, Jeremy Cohen, Jonas Geiping, Yuqing Wang and Alex Damian for discussions and comments on the draft.
 The authors acknowledge the University of Maryland supercomputing resources (\url{http://hpcc.umd.edu}) made available for conducting the research reported in this paper.
-This work is supported in part by NSF DMR-2345644 (MB) and by the Laboratory for Physical Sciences through the Condensed Matter Theory Center (MB and DS). \end{ack}
+This work is supported in part by NSF DMR-2345644 (MB). \end{ack}